Compare and Contrast: Working With Narrative Texts

 What You Do:

-Have your child begin by drawing two large circles on a sheet of paper, linking them in the center.
-The intersection should have enough space for writing in.
+- Have your child begin by drawing two large circles on a sheet of paper, linking them in the center to create a venn diagram.
+The intersection should have enough space for your kid to write.

 The skill of comparing and contrasting is an important one.
 It helps students focus on specific details, such as character or tone, that form the underpinnings of the story.
-This not only helps with reading comprehension, but is an essential skill in writing reports in high school and college.
+This not only helps with reading comprehension, but it's also an essential skill in writing essays and reports in high school and college.